junxit/us-congress-bills-116/metadata.md

 - 2019-06-10 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 111.
 - 2019-07-25 — Passed Senate with amendments by Voice Vote. (consideration: CR S5115-5117; text: CR S5115-5117)
 - 2019-07-25 — Passed/agreed to in Senate: Passed Senate with amendments by Voice Vote.(consideration: CR S5115-5117; text: CR S5115-5117)
+- 2019-07-29 — Message on Senate action sent to the House.
+- 2019-07-30 — Received in the House.
+- 2019-07-30 — Referred to the House Committee on Oversight and Reform.